asrhou/NATMI/README.md

   --weightType WEIGHTTYPE
                         mean (default) | sum, method to calculate the expression level of a ligand/receptor in a cell type --specificityThreshold SPECIFICITYTHRESHOLD
-                        do not draw the edges whose specicificities are not greater than the threshold (default 0).
+                        do not draw the edges whose specificities are not greater than the threshold (default 0).
   --expressionThreshold EXPRESSIONTHRESHOLD
                         do not draw the edges in which expression levels of the ligand and the receptor are not greater than the threshold (default 0).
   --detectionThreshold DETECTIONTHRESHOLD